 Avenida da Liberdade is a long avenue that runs from the center towards the city's northwestern parts and is the most exclusive area in Lisbon.
 This is where the embassies are located and the wealthy live.
 It is considerably more expensive to live in Avenida da Liberdade than the rest of the city.

 Alcantara is great for digital nomads in Lisbon because of its close proximity to the LX factory.
 It is also located in the shadow of Lisbon's famous Golden Gate bridge.
 However, it is somewhat far from the city and the tram is usually packed full to the brim so you may have to wait a while before getting on.

-The vegan food scene in Lisbon is still quite young.
+Vegan food in Lisbon is still a work in progress.
 In our opinion, it’s lacking a bit compared to other European capitals we’ve visited.
-There are, however, a few all vegan restaurants that are worth trying.
-One of them being AO 26 an all-vegan restaurant serving seitan steak, cheese boards, burgers, and vegan desserts.
+There are, however, a few all vegan restaurants in Lisbon that are worth trying.
+One of them being AO 26 a vegan restaurant serving seitan steak, cheese boards, burgers, and vegan desserts.

 Coffee and Alcohol